Why Use A Recruiting Agency To Search For Jobs In Korea

 If you have specific requests for employment then don’t apply to 10 different companies, it will likely have a negative outcome.
 Example: If you’re only interested in teaching in Seoul, only want private schools, don’t want any kindergarten level classes, and would like to start in June, then there’s only going to be so many schools that meet those requests.
 Additionally, out of those schools there’s only going to be a select number that are interested in your application.
 Many of the credible and established private English schools in Korea use multiple recruiters and there is a good chance that your application will end up being submitted to the same school(s) more than once.
 Once this happens the school is going to realize you’re working with a lot of agents and they may not make an offer.
 Secondly, the recruiters will likely realize that you’re working with an abundance of other companies and as a result they’re not going to waste their time presenting you to more of their clients.

-Please understand, we’re not saying that you should work with one company only, exploring your options is definitely something you should take advantage of.
-Just make sure that you take a balanced approach and things should work in your favor.
+Just to be clear, we’re not saying that you should work with one company only, exploring your options is definitely something you should take advantage of.
+We’re simply advising people to take a balanced approach in order to maximize their options.

 Public School Policies – One application only